 Virtual Volumes Support for Oracle RAC

-In addition to all the array-based replication functionality, Virtual Volumes 2.0 is also now validated to support Oracle RAC workloads (similar to validation for VMFS) delivering policy-based, VM-centric storage for Business Critical Applications like Oracle RAC.
+In addition to all the array-based replication functionality, vVols 2.0 is also now validated to support Oracle RAC workloads (similar to validation for VMFS) delivering policy-based, VM-centric storage for Business Critical Applications like Oracle RAC.

 Are you ready?

-As I mentioned earlier, the lack of support for array-based replication was a significant inhibitor for mass adoption of Virtual Volumes.
-Now with vSphere 6.5, customers can protect their VVols environment with array-based replication while experiencing how Virtual Volumes can greatly simplify storage management and provide greater granularity over the existing operational model.
-There’s no need to wait anymore, so get ready for the VVos revolution!
+As I mentioned earlier, the lack of support for array-based replication was a significant inhibitor for mass adoption of vVols.
+Now with vSphere 6.5, customers can protect their vVols environment with array-based replication while experiencing how vVols can greatly simplify storage management and provide greater granularity over the existing operational model.
+There’s no need to wait anymore, so get ready for the vVols revolution!

 For the latest information on vSphere Virtual Volumes be sure to check the following locations